 There is something to be said about a fresh blanket of snow that falls around the holidays.
 It’s pretty, and when I get around the fire, I just feel relaxed and cozy.
 I understand that we all can’t enjoy the falling snow.
 But to get into that holiday mindset, snow or no snow, there is something special about this White Chocolate Martini that makes it feel like the holiday season!
 Topped with dark chocolate shavings, it’s a cocktail that you can sip all winter long!
-For another holiday cocktail, try my Cranberry Lime Mojito to add some color to your drinks.
+For more holiday cocktails, try my Cranberry Lime Mojito, White Christmas Mojito, or Gingerbread Martini.

 White Chocolate Martini

 Martinis have evolved so much over the years, from the traditional martini to a dry or dirty martini.
 The flavors are endless, and this White Chocolate Martini is more of a dessert than a cocktail.
 (But, don’t be fooled–it’s definitely full of booze!)
 I love to serve this cold, refreshing drink at a holiday party or any winter gathering.
 By adding the chocolate shavings, there is no need for another sweet treat.

 This creamy cocktail is more of a dessert than anything, but don’t be fooled by its flavor–with all the alcohol in it, the White Chocolate Martini packs a punch!